-- 1. Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - 2.
-All food products/exhibits should be appropriate for human consumption. - 3.
-Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - 4.
-Products that require refrigeration will not be accepted, judged or displayed. - 5.
-Meat jerky products are prohibited. - 6.
-The recipe must be included for any prepared food exhibit; credit the source of the recipe. - 7.
+- 2. Any exhibit considered to be a food safety risk or portray a food safety risk will not be accepted, judged or displayed. - 3.
+All food products/exhibits should be appropriate for human consumption. - 4.
+Food product exhibits must be prepared, baked or cooked using only food grade utensils and containers. - 5.
+Products that require refrigeration will not be accepted, judged or displayed. - 6.
+State Fair exhibits are not allowed to have display boxes - 7.
+Meat jerky products are prohibited. - 8.
+The recipe must be included for any prepared food exhibit; credit the source of the recipe. - 9.
 Preserved foods must include the Food Preservation Exhibit Label.
-Only food processed after August 1, 2020 is acceptable.
-Current USDA and/or Iowa State University guidelines for home food preservation must be used.
-Processed honey must include the Honey Exhibit Label. - 8.
-Preserved food exhibits must include two product samples.
+Only food processed after August 1, 2022 is acceptable.
+Current

+USDA and/or Iowa State University guidelines for home food preservation must be used.
+Processed honey must include the Honey Exhibit Label.

+- 10. Preserved food exhibits must include two product samples.
 One will be opened for evaluation and discarded; the second will be placed on display and returned to the exhibitor.
-All perishable food products will be discarded when removed from display. - 9.
+All perishable food products will be discarded when removed from display. - 11.
 Prepared foods should be placed on a firm disposable plate or flat cardboard.
 Place food product exhibit in a re-closable plastic bag with entry tag fastened outside the bag.
-Recommended number of items to include with the exhibit: Cookies, cupcakes, bars, muffins, rolls, etc. four (4) to six (6) items & Cakes, loafs, pies, etc. one (1) whole product. - 10.
-The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted. - 10450 Health An exhibit that shows learning through food choices, physical activity, safe activities and skills such as first aid and CPR, careers, and healthy lifestyle choices. - 10460 Home Improvement An exhibit that shows learning in planning, improving and caring for your home living space, including extended personal living areas immediately adjacent to the home.
+Recommended number of items to include with the exhibit:

+Cookies, cupcakes, bars, muffins, rolls, etc. - four (4) to six (6) items & Cakes, loafs, pies, etc. - one (1) whole product.
+12. The use of alcoholic beverages in the preparation or production of 4-H food exhibits is NOT permitted.

+- 10450 Health An exhibit that shows learning through food choices, physical activity, safe activities and skills such as first aid and CPR, careers, and healthy lifestyle choices. - 10460 Home Improvement An exhibit that shows learning in planning, improving and caring for your home living space, including extended personal living areas immediately adjacent to the home.
 Exhibits may include new or refinished/reclaimed/restored items.
 Exhibits showing learning about home design, furniture, home accessories, and fabrics must include information about how design elements and art principles were applied.